Team Based Learning Workshop

 TBL Workshop Part 2 - Our 2nd 2 hour workshop, for those enthused and wanting to take things further, “How to create a TBL study unit” will follow.
 You will be able to look at the considerations for educators wanting to use TBL, how to construct the materials, and some tips and tricks.
 Due to the nature of the workshops, attendees will need to do TBL 101 in order to get benefit from the 2nd workshop.

-Professor Josie Fraser is Executive Dean for the Faculty of Science, Technology, Engineering and Mathematics (STEM) at the UK’s largest University: The Open University.
+Professor Josie Fraser is Deputy Vice-Chancellor at the UK’s largest University: The Open University.
 Josie started her academic career as a neuropharmacologist with interests in cognitive and social behaviour, working on neurological and psychiatric disorders, including Alzheimer’s disease, post-natal depression and drug misuse.
 Josie did a BSc in Physiology & Pharmacology (Leeds) and PhD in Psychopharmacology (Bradford), followed with research posts at the Medical Research Council, the University of Cambridge, and the University of Massachusetts Medical School.
 While at Massachusetts, Josie was part of an international team at the cutting edge of brain scanning techniques.
 In teaching, Josie has always been passionate about making a difference to a wide range of students from diverse backgrounds.
 She has championed team-based learning (TBL) as a teaching style on the national and international stage, developing the first UK curriculum for Pharmacy education to be entirely delivered using TBL with University of Bradford colleagues (Alison Hartley and Simon Tweddell), and seeing impact on attainment gaps, growth in student skills and competency for healthcare communication.
 Now at the Open University, and increasingly focused on leadership, Josie promotes access to STEM education for under-represented groups, and continues her long-standing interest in technology-enhanced learning, including the award-winning OpenSTEM Labs (the Open University’s “internet of laboratory things”).
 Josie is the Open University "Aurora" Champion (developing women’s leadership skills and aspirations).
 A passionate believer in opening up opportunity, Josie enjoys outreach (bringing amazing OU research out to the general public), supporting the development of academic careers, and loves working at the OU where the myriad of student journeys are a constant source of inspiration.
 Find Josie @JosieAFraser on twitter.

 Prof. Alison Hartley, Associate Dean, University of Bradford, United Kingdom